oracle-livelabs/goldengate/ai-agent-data-streams/create-zeroetl/create-zeroetl.md

    ![ATP SQL Schemas](./images/05-04-check-schema.png " ")

-3. In the SQL Worksheet, paste the following script to record the current row count, and then click **Run statement**:
+3. In the SQL Worksheet, paste the following script to record the current row count, and then click **Run script**:

      ```
      <copy> SELECT COUNT(*) AS src_count_before FROM YAN_POS.PRODUCT;</copy>